 Packing up the camper for life on the road meant shopping for non-perishables that were easy to prepare (mac and cheese, pasta dishes, frozen vegetables, tuna fish…) and basic necessities.
 We had minimal plates, cups, silverware, kitchen tools, and nothing that wasn’t immediately needed.
 We also packed a few key items for life once we arrived at our new home in Florida, such as folding chairs and table.
 In retrospect we could’ve packed more so life in Florida was easier initially, but oh well.

 We also had to pack pet supplies.
+Buying a camper trailer meant having space for our pet.
 Driving across the country with a cat meant bringing everything he needed for everyday life IN the camper.
 We got him an enclosed litter box that lived in the camper bathtub, pet food feeders, a harness and leash for walks, and cat pheromone spray to try to keep him calm.